mgussekloo/laravel-facet-filter/README.md

 ### Update your models

-For all models that should support facet filtering, add a Facettable trait and a defineFacets() method.
-It returns an array containing one or more facet definitions.
+Add a Facettable trait and a defineFacets() method to all the models that should support facet filtering.

 ``` php
 use Illuminate\Database\Eloquent\Model;